DeepLabCut/DeepLabCut/docs/recipes/MegaDetectorDLCLive.md

 ## 🤗 HuggingFace App

 We use the [Hugging Face](huggingface.co) spaces based on gradio to create an App of MegaDetector+DeepLabCut for you to interact with it and to try it out for yourself.
-Thanks to [Merve Noyan](https://github.com/merveenoyan) who visted the #DLCAIResidents in the summer of 2022 to teach us about their ecosystem, and thanks to the other App co-authors from the DLC Residency Program (see the [App page](https://huggingface.co/spaces/DeepLabCut/MegaDetector_DeepLabCut)).
+Thanks to [Merve Noyan](https://github.com/merveenoyan) who visited the #DLCAIResidents in the summer of 2022 to teach us about their ecosystem, and thanks to the other App co-authors from the DLC Residency Program (see the [App page](https://huggingface.co/spaces/DeepLabCut/MegaDetector_DeepLabCut)).

 Let's get into the details of how to use the App: